 This is further illustrated when you compare Luke 11:13 with Matthew 7:11.
 Christ told them to pray for the Holy Spirit because of the good things that He would bring.
 The Holy Spirit and good things are used interchangeably in these two passages.
 Also, compare Mark 16:15-20, Acts 3:19.

 The gift of the Holy Spirit includes all that we need to obtain eternal life (John 4:9-15; 7:37-39; 1 Cor.
-12:13; Gal.
-6:6).
+12:13; Rev. 22:17).
 We are born of the Spirit (John 3:5; Gal.
 4:6, 29).
 We have the comfort of the Holy Spirit (Acts 9:31).
 The love of God has been poured out in our hearts by the Holy Spirit (Rom.
 5:5).
-We walk in the Spirit, live in the Spirit, and mind the things of the Spirit; the Holy Spirit dwells in us; by the Spirit we put to death the deeds of the body; we are led by the Spirit; the Spirit bears witness with our Spirit that we are children of God; we have the firstfruits of the Spirit; the Spirit helps in our weaknesses and makes intercession for us; we bear the fruit of the Spirit (Rom.
-8; Gal.
+We walk in the Spirit, live in the Spirit, and mind the things of the Spirit; the Holy Spirit dwells in us; by the Spirit we put to death the deeds of the body; we are led by the Spirit; the Spirit bears witness with our spirit that we are children of God; we have the firstfruits of the Spirit; the Spirit helps in our weaknesses and makes intercession for us; we bear the fruit of the Spirit (Rom.
+8; 1 Cor.
+3:16-17; 6:19-20; Gal.
 5).
 We have joy, peace and hope by the power of the Holy Spirit (Rom.
 15:13; 1 The.
 1:6).
+The church is the temple of the Holy Spirit (1 Cor.
+3:16-17).
 We are washed, sanctified and justified in the Spirit (1 Cor.
 6:11; 2 The.
 2:13; 1 Pet.
 1:2).
+Our bodies are the temple of the Holy Spirit (1 Cor.
+6:19-20).
 We are sealed with the Spirit and have the Spirit in our hearts as a guarantee (2 Cor.
 1:22; 5:5; Eph.
 1:13-14).
 The Spirit gives life (2 Cor.
 3:6).
 We have the communion of the Holy Spirit (2 Cor.
 13:14).
 We through the Spirit eagerly wait for the hope of righteousness by faith (Gal.
 5:5).
 We have access by one Spirit to the Father (Eph.
 2:18), we are built together for a dwelling place of God in the Spirit (2:22), we are strengthened through God’s Spirit in the inner man (3:16), we are filled with the Spirit (5:18), we have the sword of the Spirit, the word of God (6:17) and we pray in the Spirit (6:18; Jude 20).
 We have the supply of the Spirit (Phi.
 1:19), we have the fellowship of the Spirit (2:1), we worship God in the Spirit (3:3).
 We are to keep the gospel by the Holy Spirit that dwells in us (2 Tim.
 1:14).
-We have the renewal of the Holy Spirit (Tit.
+We have the renewal of the Holy Spirit whom is poured out on us (Tit.
 3:5).
 We are partakers of the Holy Spirit (Heb.
 6:4).
 The Spirit yearns jealously for us (Jam.
 4:5).
 When we are reproached for Christ, the Spirit of glory and of God rests upon us (1 Pet.
 4:14).
-We know Christ abides in us and we in Him by the Spirit (1 John 3:24; 4:13).
-The Spirit bears witness of the Son of God (1 John 5:6-11).
+We have the anointing of the Holy Spirit (1 John 2:20-27); we know Christ abides in us and we in Him by the Spirit (1 John 3:24; 4:13); we have the witness of the Holy Spirit concerning the Son of God in us (1 John 5:6-11).

 WHAT IS BLASPHEMY OF THE HOLY SPIRIT?
 Jesus spoke of it (Matthew 12:22-37; cf. Mark 3:28-30; Luke 12:8-10).
 This is a difficult passage and horrifying to many.